airkstorm/sonarqube_test/README.md

 # sonarqube_test
 sonarqube test repository
 editing this file on github website. this is done in the new created branch.
+Trying a nother change.